 With organic results being moved further and further away from page one of the average SERP and new features like voice search rolling frequently, the game is changing.

-Sentiment is also moving against Google.
+The sentiment is also moving against Google.
 A monopoly is well earned in this case but leaves users feeling uneasy about the stranglehold the company has over the web.
-Google features such as content filtering give even more power to users who end up in their own bubbles, and targeted advertising leave many looking to alternative search engines.
+Google features such as content filtering give even more power to users who end up in their own bubbles, and targeted advertising leaves many looking to alternative popular search engines.

 In this article, we’ll go over a list of alternatives to the big G that you might find useful.